Member Update January 2016

 4. Work on the Ground.

-4.8 Christmas Tree Social and Sales Event.
-This is becoming a regular December fixture enjoyed by young and old with mulled wine and mince pies around a fire with non-native Lodgepole Pines being selected and cut on site for festive trees.
-Many thanks go to the regular team as well as Jon Golding and Will Russell who gave extra support.
+4.6 Christmas Tree Social and Sales Event.
+Now a regular fixture involving mulled wine and mince pies around a fire with non-native Lodgepole Pines being selected and cut on site for festive trees; many thanks to the small team that supported this event happening.

 5.4 Duke of Edinburgh Groups.
 The woodland shelter area continues to be used by groups of young people who are undertaking expeditions or training.